 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is Internal Family Systems therapy.
 Internal Family Systems (IFS) therapy is a type of psychotherapeutic approach that's based on the idea that the mind is naturally multiple, and we all have a system of parts.
 It's often used… Continue reading What Is… Internal Family Systems Therapy

 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is self-verification theory.
 Self-verification theory comes from social psychology, and it says that we want other people to see us the way we see ourselves.
 That might seem self-obvious, but what's interesting is that this applies even when… Continue reading What Is… Self-Verification Theory

 I did my first big international trip (aside from a high school exchange trip to Japan) when I was 22, and that was when the travel bug firmly took root.
 From then on, each year I would take all my vacation time together in one block and do an international trip, other than the years… Continue reading This Was Me: My Travelling 20s & 30s

 I've written about this before in more general terms (What Does the Self Consist of?), but in this post I'll try to get a little more specific.
 When dig down deep to the core, what is it that makes you, you?
-I think a major part of the foundation of who any of us is is the sum of our life experiences.
-No one else has had the exact… Continue reading What Is It That Makes You, You?
+I think a major part of the foundation of who we are is the sum of our life experiences.
+No one else has had the exact same combination… Continue reading What Is It That Makes You, You?

 Failure isn't fun.
 There's just no two ways about that.
 But what does that failure mean?
 I think that, particularly when mental illness is involved, it's easy to leap from "I failed at [X]" to "I'm a failure."
 But taking a step back, they're not really the same thing.
 Fear of failure Fear of failure… Continue reading Are You a Failure at a Task, or as a Person?